Paul-Lecomte/chrome-tabs-extension/README.md

 3. Access the saved session later by opening it with one click.
 4. Add notes or reminders to the session as needed.

+## Ready for Deployment
+The extension is now complete, and it's ready for deployment!
+All features have been thoroughly tested and are fully functional.